dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 layout: post
 categories: linux
 id: 90
-updated: 2017-11-13 15:21:07
+updated: 2020-10-03 08:56:30
-version: 1.2
+version: 1.3
 ---

-{% mytags_postwords js,javaScript,shebang,linux,node.js,CLI %}

 So because I have been messing around with node.js a whole lot more lately, and have written a number of posts on it including many npm packages.
+The thing about nodejs is that it is very much sever side javaScript and as such it is important to know how to make a script file into something that can be used as a stand alone command that can be executed in a command line such as bash.
 So I thought I would put a post together to help remind me of the few steps to make in order to make a global CLI tool in javaScript with node.js.

 <!-- more -->